cdearing/MonteCarloTutorial/MonteCarloMethodsTutorial.md

 From the diagram, we see a S/N&gt;3 detection has only 0.1% probability of occurring by chance, so we say it is detected &quot;at 99.9% confidence.&quot; For data values, the error bars are referred to as &quot;confidence intervals.&quot; From the diagram, &plusmn;1&sigma; corresponds to the &quot;68% confidence interval.&quot;

-_The python package &quot;numpy&quot; enables array math, such as you may have used in matlab or IDL.
+_The python package &quot;numpy&quot; enables array math.
 The solutions to Exercises 3 &amp; 4 illustrate some of what you can do with numpy._

 Import numpy and use it to compute and overplot the expected Gaussian function shape on top of the histogram you made.

-**Exercise 4:** Use numpy to convert u into an array and use numpy&#39;s _where_ function to determine what percentage of the time the variable u lies inside &plusmn;1&sigma;If you have an array of data with error bars equal to u, how often should the fit line go through the error bars?
+**Exercise 4:** Use numpy to convert u into an array and use numpy&#39;s _where_ function to determine what percentage of the time the variable u lies inside &plusmn;1&sigma;.
+If you have an array of data with error bars equal to u, how often should the fit line go through the error bars?

 ## II.
 Areas or Volumes of Enclosed Regions